Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Our Method

 \section{Our Method}

-Classic peer prediction methods often struggle with cheap signals that are highly correlated with one another but only weakly correlated with the ground truth.
-In this section, we generalize a prior work --- the \emph{correlated agreement (CA) mechanism} (introduced in \cref{app:preliminary}) --- and propose a mechanism that achieves information monotonicity when the principal can obtain some noisy samples of the cheap signal.
-In the context of LLM cheating, these samples can be LLM-generated labels for the crowdsourced questions. .
-We name our generalization as the \emph{conditioned CA mechanism}, which scores an agent based on the correlation between her responses and her peers' conditioned on the principal's samples of $Z$.
+Classic peer prediction methods often struggle with cheap signals, which are highly correlated with one another but only weakly correlated with the ground truth.
+In this section, we generalize a prior work\textemdash the \emph{correlated agreement (CA) mechanism} (introduced in \cref{app:preliminary})\textemdash and propose a mechanism that achieves information monotonicity when the principal can obtain some noisy samples of the cheap signal.
+In the context of LLM contamination, these samples can be the labels generated by a popular LLM on a fraction of the crowdsourced questions.

+We call our generalization the \emph{conditioned CA mechanism}, which scores an agent based on the correlation between her responses and her peers' conditioned on the principal's samples of $Z$.
 Our method has two main steps.

 \textbf{Learn the scoring function.} A scoring function determines whether a pair of signals ``agree'' or not, which is learned based on data.
 We first estimate the empirical conditioned joint distribution $\tilde{P}(\hat{X}_i, \hat{X}_j\mid Z)$, computed using the frequency of observing a pair of signals on the same question conditioned on $Z$.\footnote{We can use all agents' reports to estimate the same distribution because we assume agents are homogeneous and questions are i.i.d..
 This assumption is primarily made for practical concerns, as there is usually a shortage of data to estimate the distribution accurately for each pair of agents.} Next, we compute the delta tensor which is the difference between the joint distribution and the product of marginal distributions of the reports, conditioned on $Z$.
-This gives us the scoring function $T_{\tilde{\Delta}} = \text{Sign}(\tilde{\Delta})$, i.e.~$T_{\tilde{\Delta}}(h,l,k) = 1$ if $\tilde{\Delta}_{h,l,k}>0$ and $0$ otherwise.
-This step becomes unnecessary if the true scoring function $T_\Delta = \text{Sign}(\Delta)$ is already known, where $\Delta$ is defined analogously to $\tilde{\Delta}$, but based on the true signals $X_i$ and $X_j$.
+This gives us the scoring function $T_{\tilde{\Delta}} = \operatorname{sign}(\tilde{\Delta})$, i.e.~$T_{\tilde{\Delta}}(h,l,k) = 1$ if $\tilde{\Delta}_{h,l,k}>0$ and $0$ otherwise.
+This step becomes unnecessary if the true scoring function $T_\Delta = \operatorname{sign}(\Delta)$ is already known, where $\Delta$ is defined analogously to $\tilde{\Delta}$, but based on the true signals $X_i$ and $X_j$.
 For example, for binary questions with positively correlated signals, $\Delta_{\cdot,\cdot,k}$ is an identity matrix for any $k\in \Sigma$.